LinkedInLearning/rust-code-challenges-3000666/README.md

 # Rust Code Challenges
-This is the repository for the LinkedIn Learning course `Rust Code Challenges`.
+This is the repository for the LinkedIn Learning course Rust Code Challenges.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Rust Code Challenges][lil-thumbnail-url]

+It will take time—and a whole lot of practice—to improve your Rust coding skills.
+It’s important to push yourself with new challenges, which is exactly what this course is for.
+Join author and instructor Tim McNamara as he takes you through a series of coding challenges, testing your ability to perform certain functions so you can reach the next level with Rust.

+Acquire new Rust skills with exercises that start off simple and become progressively more difficult.
+Learn how to write better, faster, and more reliable code when you need it.
+Find out why Rust is taking over the industry, offering an efficient and secure alternative to many other programming languages.
+By the end of this course, you will have a new list of skills that you can continue to practice and develop moving forward.
+Are you up for the challenge?

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.